Am I Codependent? Watch Out for These 4 Warning Signs

 A codependent person usually considers their partner (or other connection) the source of their woes.
 But a troubled or challenged partner doesn’t make a relationship co-dependent.
 It’s the set of attitudes and behavior that a co-dependent person brings into a relationship that creates codependency.

 Leaving a relationship with a troubled person won’t automatically solve your problems.
 You may unconsciously bring the same attitudes and behaviors into the next relationship unless you intentionally work them out.

 Let’s look at some of the most common denominators found in co-dependents.

 But first, a word of warning.

-If you find yourself nodding “yes” to many of these characteristics, you may feel shocked, embarrassed, overwhelmed or bowled over by another intense emotion.
+If you find yourself nodding “yes” to many of these characteristics, you may feel shocked, embarrassed, overwhelmed or bowled over.
 Please be gentle with yourself.
 You’re not alone, thousands of people are caught in codependent patterns.